dcos/dcos/README.md

   - *pytest/* Misc. tests.
 Should be moved to live next to the appropriate code
   - *release/* Release tools for DC/OS.
 (Building releases, building installers for releases, promoting between channels)
   - *ssh/* AsyncIO based parallel ssh library used by the installer
-  - *test_util/* various scripts, utilties to help with integration testing
+  - *test_util/* various scripts, utilities to help with integration testing

 All code in this repository is Python 3